prowley/SteaSummon/README.md

 WoW Classic addon for warlock raid summoning

+## Please Fork this -- need maintainer
+This is usful in classic era, but I don't play classic era.

 ## New

 Manage your raid while summoning, relinquish raid lead when done summoning and leave the raid with raid roles in preferred state